wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/BuildStyles.md

 -------------------------------------------------------------------

-If your template is configured to install mariadb you can install it as follows:
+If your template is configured to install MySQL you can install it as follows:

 Install a specific version of mysql (for example, 9.2.0) - you need to only pick version numbers which correspond to the version numbers listed [here](https://dev.mysql.com/downloads/mysql)